 Tier 1 Generators

-- Cost-effective solutions for small-scale or less demanding applications.
+- Cost-effective for light-duty or limited applications.

 Tier 2 Generators